Romanesque architecture: Portals

-Romanesque churches generally have a single portal centrally placed on the west front, the focus of decoration for the facade of the building.
+Romanesque churches generally have a single portal centrally placed on the west front, the focus of decoration for the façade of the building.
 Some churches such as Saint-Étienne, Caen, (11th century) and Pisa Cathedral (late 12th century) had three western portals, in the manner of Early Christian basilicas.
 Many churches, both large and small, had lateral entrances that were commonly used by worshippers.

 Romanesque doorways have a character form, with the jambs having a series of receding planes, into each of which is set a circular shaft, all surmounted by a continuous abacus.
 The semi-circular arch which rises from the abacus has the same series planes and circular mouldings as the jambs.
 There are typically four planes containing three shafts, but there may be as many as twelve shafts, symbolic of the apostles.

 The opening of the portal may be arched, or may be set with a lintel supporting a tympanum, generally carved, but in Italy sometimes decorated with mosaic or fresco.
 A carved tympanum generally constitutes the major sculptural work of a Romanesque church.
 The subject of the carving on a major portal may be Christ in Majesty or the Last Judgement.
 Lateral doors may include other subjects such as the Birth of Christ.
 The portal may be protected by a porch, with simple open porches being typical of Italy, and more elaborate structures typical of France and Spain.